Loan Chabanol

-Loan Chabanol (born 30 December 1982) is a French-American actress, artist, and model.
+Loan Chabanol is a French-American actress, visual artist, and model.
 She is best known for her role in John Turturro's comedy Fading Gigolo, the romantic drama Third Person, the action thriller The Transporter Refueled and the horror drama anthology TV series Tales of the Walking Dead.
+She is also the founder of Mika Girl Studio, a creative space that unites her multidisciplinary work in painting, book, animation, handcraft art, and produced shows.